Matthew Moynihan shows how the Coronavirus has infected the mass media and how this live host is incubating dirty journalism.

 ● Self-quarantine from disreputable news sources.

 Like the Coronavirus itself , in the absence of live hosts, sensationalist reporting will die away.
-The choice is yours.
+The choice is lies in your hands.